 (a) The agency HELPS children living in poverty.

 PROBLEMS WITH PARTICIPLES PLACED JUST AFTER A NOUN

 1. Confusability with Ordinary Verbs

-(b) Coat hangers ARE often MADE of thin metal … into a triangular shape.
+(b) Coat hangers often COMPRISE thin metal … into a triangular shape.

 2. Confusability with Other Joining Devices

 It is incorrect to place who, which or that before a participle without BE, e.g. *which made after metal in (b).
 This confuses two possibilities that are each correct without the other (see 133.
 Confusions of Similar Structures 1, #3).

 Expressions like *which made are incorrect because the same verb (MAKE) then has two joining devices (which and irregular -ed), which English does not allow.
 With who, which or that, an ordinary verb is needed instead of a participle: in (b) the present simple is made (preferable here to the present continuous is being made).

 The combination and made is possible in some contexts, but not in (b) since it again creates two joining devices instead of one.
 To use and, you have to say and they are made.